pbinkley/jekyll-book/sections/05-section.md

 cards become smaller, the filer scans by words rather than by letters.
 The more export workers should perform the filing operation while the remaining workers perform the sorting and alphabetizing operations.
-As the sorters acouire more skill, they may be assigned to perform all three operations.
+As the sorters acquire more skill, they may be assigned to perform all three operations.

 [pagebreak.26]